DoctorMcKay/node-globaloffensive/README.md

 var csgo = new GlobalOffensive(steamClient);
 ```

+### requestMatchmakingStats()

+Requests the GC for matchmaking data.
+Listen for the `accountData` event to get your response or access the accountData propery after `accountData` was emitted

 ### requestGame(shareCodeOrDetails)
 - `shareCodeOrDetails` - Either a share code as a string, or an object containing properties `matchId`, `outcomeId`, `token`